 South Florida Bed Bug Control Methods

-Nozzle's Four Step Bed Bug Heat Treatment Process
+Nozzle's Four-Step Bed Bug Heat Treatment Process

-*If you are physically limited and are unable to prepare for the treatment, Nozzle Nolen offers full-service heat preparation at an additional cost.
+*NOTE: If you are physically limited and are unable to prepare for the treatment, Nozzle Nolen offers full-service heat preparation at an additional cost.

-In South Florida, most of our homes are made with CBS and concrete floors that suck in the heat.
+In South Florida, most of our homes are made with concrete floors that suck in heat.
 To effectively eliminate bed bugs, we must use the maximum safe heat levels and maintain those levels for a longer period of time.
 140° F is a safe yet effective temperature in bed bug elimination.
 In fact, it’s no hotter than a sauna!
 If you’re worried about your home at high temperatures, just think about your parked car in South Florida, which can often exceed temperatures of 160° F, easily.

 What do bed bugs look like?

-An adult bed bug is the size of an apple seed or 3/16 to 1/4 of an inch long.
-They are brown and usually flat unless they’ve fed then they become balloon-like.
+An adult bed bug is the size of an apple seed, or 3/16 to 1/4 of an inch long.
+They are brown and usually flat unless they’ve fed; then, they become balloon-like.
 Bed bug nymphs are smaller and whitish-yellow (almost translucent) in color.
 Bed bug eggs are tiny (the size of a pinhead) and pearl white in color.

 When are bed bugs most active?